 Arboretum Imaginarium is less of a game and more a ritual for personal exploration.
-It is the result of a creative exploration between game designer Allen Turner and artist Stacey Taheny.
+It is the result of a creative exploration between game designer Allen Turner and artist Stacey Taheny of SkyEyesWoman.

 It is meant to instigate the exploration of personal narrative.
 The goal is to borrow from oracle traditions like the tarot to create a tool that gets participants using images and words to begin introspective delving and journaling about the way they perceive things that arise from looking at the cards.

 The tool is a sort of socioemotional device that a person uses with themselves, or as a group of two or more, to identify things that are gestating in their subconscious or just for instigating narratives for character development or story structures.